ArunaBisht/Covid_Impact_Market_Environments_Product/README.md

 ## Usage

-After collecting, cleaning, and manipulating the data, we used jupuyter lab to plot the critical parameters eg. population affecting demand & supply of real estate and hence the prices .
-Examples of  images provided below.
+After collecting, cleaning, and manipulating the data, we used jupuyter lab to plot the critical parameters eg. population affecting demand & supply of real estate and hence the real estate prices .

+Examples following image shows that city 'Bakerfield' has high population but lighter in color and hence lower real estate price.
+Primary because this city is in outskirt and hence real estate price is low and therefore not much profit in renting out.

 ![](Images/viz_1.png)
 ![](Images/viz_2.png)